The Girl on the Shore

 "In town, there's a tiny beach that's never busy, not even in the summer.
 I used to like walking there, looking for stuff.
 Like old fireworks.. or kelp.
 A hat knocked off someone's head by the wind.
 You basically never find what you were expecting to.
 And maybe you weren't expecting to find anything right from the start..." —Koume Sato

 In a seaside town where very little happens, middle school students Keisuke Isobe and Koume Sato live a rather dull life.
-But when Koume's crush breaks her heart, their situation becomes quite unordinary.
-She starts a "no-strings-attached" relationship with Keisuke, whom she had previously rejected, both finding solace in the other in order to fill the emotional voids in their lives.
+But when Sato's crush breaks her heart, their situation becomes quite unordinary.
+She starts a "no-strings-attached" relationship with Isobe, whom she had previously rejected, both finding solace in the other in order to fill the emotional voids in their lives.
 However, being "friends with benefits" becomes complicated when real feelings begin to develop, as the consequences of their relationship start to take their toll on those around them and themselves.

 Sex